Cyber Security for Hotels

 Not the holiday you were hoping for… A bad actor has managed to gain access to the hotel’s network through a spoofed peripheral and has hijacked the system that controls the keycards, with hotel management being unable to regain control until the ransom is paid.

-Hardware Attacks
+Hardware Attacks in the Hospitality Industry

 The best way to avoid these consequences is to prevent the hotel hack from happening in the first place.
 Since this was carried out using a Rogue Device, the ideal solution is to implement a Rogue Device Mitigation solution.
-By detecting and blocking Rogue Devices, an RDM solution would have not allowed the perpetrators to be successful.
+By detecting and blocking Rogue Devices, an RDM solution would not have allowed the perpetrators to be successful.
 By closing the entry points, the hotel can keep their doors open…literally.

 Key Aspects of Hotel Cyber Security